kubes2020/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

 - A Ralational Database is like a spreadsheet...rows and columns, where each row represents a record with a primary key and each column represents an attribute directly related to that primary key.
 Only one piece of data is allowed per attibute.
-SQL is the language that allows us to manage the database with commands: create table, alter table, update, delete, select, rollback etc.
+SQL Structured Query Language, allows us to interact with a database, RDBMS.
+We can run queries, updates, deletes etc. using SQL.

 2. Why do tables need a `primary key`?